- Installation

 $resetCode = $user->resetPassword();

-method, you can send a password reset email to the staff member.
+Using the mailSendResetPasswordRequest method, you can send a password reset email to the staff member.

 $user->mailSendResetPasswordRequest([